zdu-strong/technical-backup/dioxus/README.md

 This project was bootstrapped with [Dioxus](https://dioxuslabs.com).
 If you have any questions, please contact zdu.strong@gmail.com.<br/>

-Your new jumpstart project includes basic organization with an organized `assets` folder and a `components` folder.
-If you chose to develop with the router feature, you will also have a `views` folder.

 ## Development environment setup
 1. From https://zed.dev install Zed.<br/>
 2. From https://www.rust-lang.org install rust.<br/>